 - Attention-Deficit/Hyperactivity Disorder (ADHD)

-- Learning Disabilities (i.e., dyslexia, nonverbal, processing, etc.)
+- Learning disabilities (i.e., dyslexia, nonverbal, processing, etc.)

-- Autism Spectrum Disorders (Autism, Asperger’s and Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS))
+- Autism spectrum disorders (Autism, Asperger’s and Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS))

-- Disruptive Behavior Problems (Oppositional Defiant Disorder, Conduct Disorder, etc.)
+- Disruptive behavior problems (Oppositional Defiant Disorder, Conduct Disorder, etc.)

-- Mood Disorders (Depression, Anxiety, Bipolar)
+- Mood disorders (Depression, Anxiety, Bipolar)

-- Early Childhood and Developmental Concerns
+- Early childhood and developmental concerns

-- Such testing and recommendations can also serve as the basis for requesting special education services and aid in the development of your child’s Individual Education Plan (IEP).
+- Such testing and recommendations can also serve as the basis for requesting special education services and aid in the development of the member’s Individual Education Plan (IEP).